camunda-community-hub/community/README.md

 ## Communication guidelines and expectations

 As is the nature of open source software, maintainers and extension creators often wear many hats.
 These range from administrative, to QA, and much more.
 As extensions in the Camunda Community Hub are community led, it is crucial that users of extensions understand that maintainers are often working on community extensions in their free time.
-Please remember to be kind, and follow the [Camunda Community Code of Conduct](https://camunda.com/events/code-conduct/) when interacting with project maintainers.
+Please remember to be kind, and follow the [Camunda Community Code of Conduct](https://camunda.com/events/code-conduct/) and [Camunda Community Values](https://camunda.com/developers/community-values/) when interacting with project maintainers.

 Keep in mind that communication styles vary, and no two individuals communicate in the same way.
 Please do your best to remain helpful, and try to avoid making sweeping demands or generalizations whenever possible.
 It is expected that Maintainers will follow the Camunda Code of Conduct when interacting with community members, and the same holds true for community members interacting with extension maintainers.